SPLASH 2025

 co-located with ICFP/SPLASH 2025

-Fri 17 Oct 2025 15:00 - 15:15 at Orchid East - Analysis 2
+Fri 17 Oct 2025 15:00 - 15:15 at Orchid East - Analysis 2 Chair(s): V Krishna Nandivada

-Context sensitivity is a foundational technique in static analysis, critical and essential for improving precision but often at the expense of significant analysis efficiency.
-Recent advances focus on selective context-sensitive analysis, where only a subset of program elements, such as methods or heaps, are analyzed under context sensitivity while the rest are analyzed under context insensitivity, aiming to balance precision with efficiency.
-Unfortunately, though the proliferation of numerous selective context-sensitive analysis approaches have been observed, all these research works are usually based on specific code patterns, therefore lacking a comprehensive theoretical foundation for systematically identifying code scenarios that benefit from context sensitivity.
-This paper presents a novel and foundational theory that establishes a sound over-approximation of the ground truth, i.e., heaps that de facto improve precision under context sensitivity.
-The proposed theory reformulates the identification of this upper bound into three sub-graph reachability problems within typical pointer flow graphs, each of which can be efficiently solved under context insensitivity, respectively.
-To note, our theory selects all heaps that improve precision, and our approximation is carefully designed to balance precision and scalability.
-Building on this theoretical foundation, we introduce our selective context-sensitive analysis approach, MOON.
-MOON performs both backward and forward traversal of pointer flow graphs, enabling it to systematically capture all heaps that improve precision under context sensitivity.
-Our theoretical foundation, along with carefully designed trade-offs within our approach, allows MOON to limit the scope of heaps to be selected, leading to an effective balance between its analysis precision and efficiency.
-Extensive experiments with MOON across 30 Java programs demonstrate that MOON achieves 37.2X and 382.0X speedups for 2-object-sensitive and 3-object-sensitive analyses, respectively with negligible precision losses of only 0.1% and 0.2%.
-These results highlight that the balance between efficiency and precision achieved by MOON significantly outperforms all previous approaches.
+This paper presents a novel and foundational theory that establishes a sound over-approximation of the ground truth, i.e., objects that really improve precision under context sensitivity.
+The proposed theory reformulates the identification of this upper bound into graph reachability problems over a typical Pointer Flow Graph (PFG), each of which can be efficiently solved under context insensitivity, respectively.
+Building on this theoretical foundation, we introduce our selective context-sensitive analysis approach, Moon.
+Moon performs both backward and forward traversal on a Variable Flow Graph (VFG), an optimized variant of PFG designed to facilitate efficient traversal.
+This traversal systematically identifies all objects that improve precision under context sensitivity.
+Our theoretical foundation, along with carefully designed trade-offs within our approach, allows Moon to limit the scope of objects to be selected, leading to an effective balance between its analysis precision and efficiency.
+Extensive experiments with Moon across 30 Java programs demonstrate that Moon achieves 37.2X and 382.0X speedups for 2-object-sensitive and 3-object-sensitive analyses, respectively with negligible precision losses of only 0.1% and 0.2%.
+These results highlight that the balance between efficiency and precision achieved by Moon significantly outperforms all previous approaches.

 Fri 17 Oct